-Television stations will provide detailed instructions of their broadcast requirements for producers to follow prior to submitting their program.
-However, before exploring the technical specifications of the bit rate, codec, wrapper, GOP structure, etc. you’ll need to make sure you add your broadcast leader elements to your timeline.
-Although the requirement varies from station to station (and is sometimes absent), we have established a common layout of how the leader elements should be formatted.
+Television stations or advertising agencies will provide detailed instructions on their broadcast requirements for producers to follow before submitting their program.
+However, before exploring the technical specifications of the bit rate, codec, wrapper, GOP structure, etc. you’ll need to ensure you add your broadcast leader elements to your timeline.
+Although the broadcast requirement varies from station to station (sometimes absent), we have established a common layout of how the leader elements should be formatted.

-NOTE: Always confirm the requirements with the station’s guidelines and stay consistent if you are a weekly program – stations may automate the trim of your leader & tail elements prior to air.
+NOTE: Always confirm the requirements with the station’s guidelines and stay consistent if you are a weekly program – stations may automate the trim of your leader & tail elements before air.

-Color bars, or color television test pattern, is a computer-generated electronic signal produced by a camera or editing software.
+Color bars, or color television test patterns, are computer-generated electronic signals produced by a camera or editing software.
 The color bars (examples shown below) are accompanied by a 1kHz (-20dBFS) audio tone.

 Whenever possible, it is best to originate the color bars from the capture equipment (video & audio).
 However, they’re readily available in your editing software.